-- 1.1 To prevent the ball carrier from advancing, an opponent must pull off one or two flags without preventing the ball carrier to move forward.
+- 1.1 To prevent the ball carrier from advancing, an opponent must pull off 1 or 2 flags without preventing the ball carrier to move forward.
 The ball is declared dead at this point.
 Once the defender has removed a flag, they are to remain in place hold the flag up for the officials to confirm the play has stopped and return the flag to the ball carrier.
 If a defensive player does not immediately return the flag back to the ball carrier, the official will issue a warning to the captain of the team at fault.
 If the situation repeats itself, no matter which player is involved, the official will issue an objectionable conduct penalty. - 1.2 Defensive players are not allowed to pull an opponent's flag unless they are the ball carrier.
 A flag cannot be pulled until the ball carrier has the ball in their hands.
 This is known as an Illegal Flag Pull.
-The penalty, regardless if the pass is complete or incomplete results in an automatic first down 5 yards from where the ball is caught. - 1.3 The officials will whistle when they see that a defensive player has removed (flagged) one of the flags of the ball carrier.
-If a ball carrier does not have all his or her flags, the player is deemed ineligible.
-If a flag is not placed correctly following a defensive player's intervention, the officials will let the play continue (5v5 Only).
-Officials may decide to let the play continue or whistle the play down (flag protection penalty) (7v7 Only) - 1.4 An eligible pass receiver who loses a flag at anytime can still receive a forward pass, but the ball will be declared dead at the point of reception.
+The penalty, regardless if the pass is complete or incomplete results in an automatic first down 5-yards from where the ball is caught. - 1.3 The officials will whistle the play dead when they see that a defensive player has removed (flagged) 1 of the flags of the ball carrier.
+If a ball carrier does not have all his or her flags, the player is eligible to receive the ball, however, they cannot advance it.
+If a ball carrier's flag is moved out of position by a defender in an attempt to flag them the play will be allowed to continue.
+Players wearing belted flags must ensure that they are not too loose and cannot move around easily. - 1.4 An eligible pass receiver who loses a flag at anytime can still receive a forward pass, but the ball will be declared dead at the point of reception.
 Players winding flags on belts will be warned the first time, next time removed from the game.